-Some merchant account options for trial offers still exist, but it’s tough
+Merchant account options for free trial offers still exist

 Trial merchant accounts are limited to credit card processors that:

-– Contact us if you need a referral to a trial friendly merchant account provider and would like to pick our brain about which providers are still open to working with quality trial merchants.
+Contact us if you need a referral to a trial friendly merchant account provider and would like to pick our brain about which providers are still open to working with quality trial web site owners.
 We know the major players in the industry and try hard to keep up with current underwriting practices.

-What is a “trial” in terms of e-commerce?
+What is “free to pay trial” in terms of e-commerce?

 Our primary definition of negative option billing is “any billing practice where the merchant offers a product or service at a discounted rate or “free” and gathers credit card data at the time to automatically bill the customer should they not call to cancel or return the product.”
 A perpetual automatic recurring billing program generally accompanies this.

-Here is an example: a merchant sells a business opportunity training program (biz op) consisting of weekly training videos that teach you how to make money online.
-To get you to “try out” their monthly service, they offer the first month’s training for only $1 (a classic $1 trial).
-If you like the service, you “simply do nothing, and you will be automatically billed the following month” the full cost of the service.
+Here is an example: a website sells a skin care cream consisting of monthly automatic shipments.
+To get you to “try out” their monthly service, they offer the first month’s product for only $5.
+If you like the service, you “simply do nothing, and you will be automatically billed the following month” the full cost of the service, say $60.

 It does not take a stretch of the imagination to realize that this marketing model should be very clearly disclosed, all the legal ramifications should be researched with an attorney, and the cancellation and billing process should be clear, organized, accessible, and efficient to avoid major problems.
 Processors are now more than ever concerned with the chargebacks and risk associated with this model, and those that still allow this practice, therefore, are extremely cautious of which merchant accounts they place.

-Please contact us, or call us anytime for a gateway set-up, a chargeback mitigation program, or even an insiders scoop as to which credit card processors are accepting negative option merchants.
+Please contact us for a payment gateway set-up, a chargeback mitigation program, or an introduction to a credit card processor still accepting free trial websites.
 Regardless of your situation, we are always happy to help with some insight and friendly advice.